fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 Proving is the most resource consuming part of a ZK-Rollup system.
 Those who are new to ZK-Rollup usually mistakenly believe that speed of proving is the main constraint on TPS.
 Actually, as the proving of each L2 Block can be done completely in parallel, using a prover cluster with size of hundreds is a common practice.
 Therefore, although ZK-SNARK proofs do take long, it will mostly lead to a longer latency of withdrawing from L2 to L1, as well as a higher server cost for operators, but not a limitation on TPS.

-### Storing data on-chain and ETH GAS limitations
+### Recording data on-chain and ETH GAS limitations

 Well this is a real constraint on TPS.
-Let's look back at the ZK-Rollup overall design.
-To ensure security/data availability, each transaction should be stored on chain.
-This part of data will be stored in ETH transaction history as CALLDATA, with an average cost of 16 gas/byte.
+Let's look back at the overall ZK-Rollup design.
+To ensure security/data availability, each layer-2 transaction should be recorded on chain.
+This part of data will be recorded in ETH transaction history as CALLDATA, with an average cost of 16 gas/byte.
 For a normal transfer/matched order, each transaction is estimated to be 40 bytes.

 Let's try estimating the TPS limit by gas limitations.